-The following macro names are built-in to spec.
+The following macro names are built-in to SPEC.
 They are run at the specified times only if they have been given a definition.

-- begin mac If a macro by this name exists, it will be run after reading the hardware configuration file and all the start-up command files, but before reading commands from the keyboard. - end_mac If a macro by this name exists, it will be run when SPEC exits from either a ^p or a quit command. - config_mac If a macro by this name exists, it will be run after reading the configuration file at start up and after the reconfig command is executed. - prompt_mac If a macro by this name exists, it will always be run just before Spec issues the main, level-zero prompt.
-If an error occurs while running prompt mac, it will be automatically undefined. - cleanup, cleanup1 If either or both exists, they will be run whenever an error is encountered, the exit command is encountered, or a user types ^c.
+- begin_mac If a macro by this name exists, it will be run after reading the hardware configuration file and all the start-up command files, but before reading commands from the keyboard. - end_mac If a macro by this name exists, it will be run when SPEC exits from either a D or a quit command. - config_mac If a macro by this name exists, it will be run after reading the configuration file at start up and after the reconfig command is executed. - prompt_mac If a macro by this name exists, it will always be run just before spec issues the main, level-zero prompt.
+If an error occurs while running prompt_mac, it will be automatically undefined. - cleanup, cleanup1 If either or both exists, they will be run whenever an error is encountered, the exit command is encountered, or a user types ^c.
 The cleanup macro is run first.
-After running the clean-up macros, spec gives the standard prompt and waits for the next command from the keyboard. - cleanup once A clean-up macro that is always deleted before a new Spec main prompt is issued.
-If defined, its definition will be pushed on to the input stream whenever an error is encountered, the exit command is encountered, or a user types ^c. - cleanup_always Like cleanup_once, but its definition is not removed except by an explicit undef command.
+After running the clean-up macros, SPEC gives the standard prompt and waits for the next command from the keyboard. - cleanup_once A clean-up macro that is always deleted before a new SPEC main prompt is issued.
+If defined, its definition will be pushed on to the input stream whenever an error is encountered, the exit command is encountered, or a user types ^C. - cleanup_always Like cleanup_once, but its definition is not removed except by an explicit undef command.

-The cleanup and cleanup macros are no longer used in the standard macros.
-The more recent cleanup once and cleanup always macros are preferred.
+The cleanup and cleanup1 macros are no longer used in the standard macros.
+The more recent cleanup_once and cleanup_always macros are preferred.